GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (152) .md

 **At Higher Tiers**: Each tier beyond the original extends the range by 1 yard.

 **Critical Failure**: Your words are instead shrill and crackled as you strain your voice.
 Yourself and every creature within a number of yards equal to the spell's tier suffer a sonic attack.
 The attack has advantage against you and disadvantage against each other creature.
 Your voice will sound weak until your spell-sickness has recovered.

+#### Defiling Detonation

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 2 yards

+**Effect**:  You cause the latent gases and magical forces inside a corpse within range to explode.
+The size of the explosion depends on the size of the creature's corpse.
+Anything within the radius of the explosion is subject to a necrotic attack.
+Additionally, you may direct a single additional attack of one of the following types (Cutting, Piercing, Toxic) against a single creature within the explosion or within a number of yards of the explosion equal to the spell's tier.

+A critical success allows you to grant up to a total number of points of defense bonus to creatures within the radius of the explosion equal to the points of success as you see fit.

+You may only cast this on a medium or smaller corpse.

+Size = Explosion
+**I**nsurmountable (1 mile)
+**J**ormungous (700 yards)
+**T**itanous (250 yards)
+**B**ig (5d20+100 yards)
+**H**uge (1d20+30 yards)
+**G**reat (1d4+9 yards)
+**L**arge (3 yards)
+**M**edium (1 yard)
+**S**mall (.5 yard)
+**D**iminutive (.75 feet)

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose one of the following
+* The range is increased by 1.5 yards.
+* The casting time is reduced by 1 action, to a minimum of 1 action.
+* You may detonate a corpse 1 size category larger.
+* You may inflict 2 additional cutting/piercing/toxic attacks.
+Each additional pair of attacks this way requires a size category larger than medium corpse be used.

+**Critical Failure**: Your body nearly tears apart.
+Inflict a number of unlisted damage attacks against yourself equal to the spell's tier.
+If you die as a result, the spell occurs as though you had successfully cast it upon your own corpse.

 #### Deject